 By Published On: May 30, 2020Categories: Anxiety

-Almost everyone’s mental health has been impacted from the turn life has taken in the last few months.
+woman sitting in a window sillAlmost everyone’s mental health has been impacted from the turn life has taken in the last few months.
 As things were, life was already stressful enough for many people prior to the pandemic.
 There was more than enough anxiety, panic, depression, fear, worry, headaches, and more to overflow our mental and emotional tanks.
 Life has always had a thick layer of uncertainty built into it — job stresses, family stresses, illnesses, and so on.
 Now, that sense of uncertainty has multiplied many times over in addition to all the things in life that needed our attention before.

 Is there room for more?

-On top of what was already filling the emotional pot, we now find ourselves trying to cram a whole new series of emotions, worries, anxieties, fears, unknowns, and more into a space that was for many already boiling over before the virus even showed up.
+On top of what was already filling the emotional pot, we now find ourselves trying to cram a whole new series of emotions, worries, anxieties, fears, unknowns, and more into a space that was for many already boiling over before covid even showed up.
 Whether you’re worried about getting sick, have lost loved ones or friends, have family members in a higher risk group; or have lost your job, could lose your job, or are coping with working full time from home while also taking care of children and homeschooling them; or have experienced your thriving university campus life suddenly turn into being home with your family, or are isolated in your home by yourself; or if you are trying to cope with the loss of human-to-human contact, gathering, and fun that often serves to de-stress from the typical hustle of life — whatever the additional layers are for you, the mental health struggle from the recent changes and losses is very real.

-For each person, the brand of struggle may be different.
+old tree black and whiteFor each person, the brand of struggle may be different.
 For some it may be a more crippling anxiety or a higher baseline of anxiety — meaning functioning continuously closer to experiencing things like panic attacks, overwhelm and burnout, obsessive worrying, compulsive behaviors, anger, irritation, and otherwise.
 Or, the struggle may be closer to a threshold of depression, shutting down, wanting to stay in bed until life returns to normal, difficulty feeling motivated or energized, or carrying an intense emotional heaviness or hopelessness.
 Or, for others your relationship could be taking the brunt of the struggle.
 As well as other manifestations not listed here.
 Whichever your struggle(s) tends to be, for most people the stress of this sudden life shift has likely turned up the volume on what was already there.

 If you were already at a 9 or 10 (out of 10), then what happens now with so much unforeseen complexity and stress added to the picture?